rileyparan/introToProgrammingFinalProject/README.md

 ### Executing program

-* randomly place blocks at the top
+* randomly place blocks at the top (import random)
-* controller
+* player is the controller of where the blocks go
+* blocks go to corresponding color of blocks, then disappear
 ```
-code blocks for commands
+* code blocks for commands
+* (import random)
 ```

 ## Help

-Any advise for common problems or issues.
+* blocks disappearing after hitting a certain amount

+*
 ```
-command to run if program contains helper info
 ```

 ## Authors

-Contributors names and contact info

-ex.
 Chris Cozort
-ex. ccozort@bcp.org
+ccozort@bcp.org

 ## Version History